ryanlayer/gqt/README.md

 To index the BCF, GQT needs to know the number of columns and rows in the BCF.
-This information can be either supplied with command line parameters or GQT can extract this info from the index.
+This information can be either supplied with command line parameters or GQT can extract this info from the CSI index produced by bcftools.
 ```
 bcftools index chr11.11q14.3.bcf
 ```